-If you’re starting a digital venture, launching a blog, or competitors outrank you in organic search and you want to do something about it, there are great market analysis tools that you can use to analyze your business competitors.
+If you’re starting a digital venture, launching a blog, or competitors outrank you in organic search and you want to do something about it, there are great market review tools that you can use to analyze your business competitors.
 In this article we will show you how to perform a SEO competitor analysis by example, so that you can fully understand all of the steps and then be able to replicate them for your own business.

 This article will show you how to get the most out of these tools practically for free.
 We will discuss on page optimization techniques that give best results for your ranking in Google, and the optimal way you can organize your backlink profile with the best backlink checker tools… wait for it… in the world!

 Preface: What if I’m still deciding which niche to enter?